nazarkohut/QuantumAssessment/islands_counter/README.md

 ### BFS

 We step on the island and go line by line to neighbouring land cells.
-In case we step into water or already marked land we do not add it to queue of visited cells.
+If we step into water or already marked land, we do not add it to the queue of visited cells.

-Step by step visualization:
+Step-by-step visualization:

 ![img.png](assets/bfs/img.png)